Fragtality/PilotsDeck/README.md

 <br/><br/>

 **Copy/Paste**:<img src="Plugin/UI/Icons/copy.png" width="20"><br/>
 Besides most Setting you'll find a Copy/Paste Button.
-It allows you to transfer the copied Setting to another Element or Manipulator - also not restricted to the current Window!<br/>
+It allows copy/paste Settings like Font, Color, Position or even whole Lists.
+Also not restricted to the current Action Designer Window!<br/>
 When something was copied, only the Setting that can paste it will have the Button active.
 You need to paste it to copy something new again.
 <br/><br/>